 - Taking Prompt Action in the Event of Contact from Federal Agents – Finally, in the event that you are contacted by federal agents, acting quickly can greatly improve your chances of resolving the investigation without charges being filed.
 This starts with hiring an experienced federal defense team to intervene in the investigation on your behalf.

 Are you concerned about your podiatry practice’s billing compliance?
 Have you been contacted by agents from the DOJ, FBI, OIG, or another federal agency?
 If so, we encourage you to contact us immediately for a free and confidential case assessment.
-To speak with a member of our federal health care fraud defense team in confidence, call 888-519-4897 or request an appointment online now.
+We represent clients in need of qui tam defense, involved in False Claim Act investigation, facing federal criminal charges, and in other legal matters.
+To speak with a member of our federal healthcare fraud defense team in confidence, call 888-680-1745 or request an appointment online now.